Scifabric/pybossa/doc/customizing.rst

 Debug Toolbar
 ~~~~~~~~~~~~~

-PyBossa includes a flag to enable a debug toolbar that can give your more
+PYBOSSA includes a flag to enable a debug toolbar that can give your more
-insights about the performance of PyBossa.
+insights about the performance of PYBOSSA.
 We strongly recommend to keep the
 toolbar disabled in production environments, as it will slow down considerably
 all the execution of the code.
 However, if you are testing the server, feel
 free to enable it adding the following variable to the settings file::